-22. Fruit Growers Supply Cooperative
+21. Fruit Growers Supply Cooperative

 The Company is a member of Fruit Growers Supply ("FGS"), a cooperative supply corporation.
 FGS is the manufacturing and supply affiliate of Sunkist.
 FGS allocates after-tax earnings derived from non-member business to members.
 The allocations may then be disbursed to members as dividends no less than five years after allocation.
-As of October 31, 2019 and 2018, the Company has been allocated \$729,000; however, the declaration of dividends is subject to approval by the FGS Board of Directors and members may receive amounts less than those originally allocated.
+The declaration of dividends is subject to approval by the FGS Board of Directors and members may receive amounts less than those originally allocated.
 The Company records allocations disbursed by FGS as reductions of agribusiness expenses.
-The Company received no dividends in fiscal years 2019, 2018 or 2017.
+As of October 31, 2020 and 2019, the Company had been allocated \$729,000, of which the Company received dividends of \$513,000 in fiscal year 2020, leaving an ending allocation of \$216,000 as of October 31, 2020.
+The Company received no dividends in fiscal years 2019 or 2018.

 During September 2011, the Company settled a claim with Sunkist in which Sunkist requested a refund of \$586,000 of fiscal year 2010 lemon by-products revenue.
 The Company assigned 50% of future dividends it receives from FGS up to the amount of claim in the unconditional settlement of the claim.
-The balance of the claim as of October 31, 2019 was \$251,000.
+The balance of the claim as of October 31, 2019 was \$251,000 and the claim was paid in full in fiscal year 2020.

-23. Segment Information
+22. Segment Information

-The Company operates in six reportable operating segments: fresh lemons, lemon packing, avocados, other agribusiness, rental operations and real estate development.
+The Company operates in four reportable operating segments: fresh lemons, lemon packing, avocados and other agribusiness.
+The Company's operating segments of rental operations and real estate development are no longer disclosed as separate reportable operating segments and are included in the "Corporate and Other" category in the tables below as they do not meet the quantitative threshold and from a qualitative perspective are not a core focus of the Company's main agribusiness activities.
+Prior years' information has been restated to conform to the current year's presentation.
 The reportable operating segments of the Company are strategic business units with different products and services, distribution processes and customer bases.
 The fresh lemons segment includes sales, farming and harvesting expenses and third-party grower costs relative to fresh lemons.

 The lemon packing segment includes packing revenues and shipping and handling revenues relative to lemon packing.
 The lemon packing segment expenses are comprised of lemon packing costs.
-The lemon packing segment revenues include inter-segment revenues between fresh lemons and lemon packing.
+The lemon packing segment revenues include intersegment revenues between fresh lemons and lemon packing.
 The intersegment revenues are included gross in the segment note and a separate line item is shown as an elimination.
 The avocados segment includes sales, farming and harvest costs.
 The other agribusiness segment includes sales, farming and harvest costs of oranges, specialty citrus and other crops.
-The rental operations segment includes housing and commercial rental operations, leased land and organic recycling.
-The real estate development segment includes real estate development operations.
+Revenues related to rental operations are included in "Corporate and Other."

 The Company does not separately allocate depreciation and amortization to its fresh lemons, lemon packing, avocados and other agribusiness segments.
 No asset information is provided for reportable segments as these specified amounts are not included in the measure of segment profit or loss reviewed by the Company's chief operating decision maker.
 The Company measures operating performance, including revenues and operating income, of its operating segments and allocates resources based on its evaluation.
 The Company does not allocate selling, general and administrative expense, other income, interest expense and income taxes, or specifically identify them to its operating segments.
 The Company earns packing revenue for packing lemons grown on its orchards and lemons procured from third-party growers.
 Intersegment revenues represent packing revenues related to lemons grown on the Company's orchards.